ndp/amp-what-acceptance-test/specs/amp-what.md

 * Click link with title "person"
 * I see the "person" character

+* Click link with title "car"
+* I see the "tram" character
+* I see the "police car" character
+* I see the "automobile" character

+* Click link with title "face"
+* I see the "white frowning face" character
+* I see the "white smiling face" character

+* Click link with title "tick"
+* I see the "white heavy check mark" character
+* I see the "ticket" character
+* I see the "apostrophe" character

+* Click link with title "rock"
+* I see the "curling stone" character

+* Click link with title "paper"
+* I see the "wastebasket" character

+* Click link with title "scissors"
+* I see the "black scissors" character

+* Click link with title "danger"
+* I see the "high voltage sign" character

+* Click link with title "love"
+* I see the "two hearts" character

 * Click link with title "computer"
 * I see the "computer" character